Frequently Asked Questions About A Mediation Certificate

 Q: Can I request a mediation certificate but still continue with mediation?

 A: Yes, you can request a mediation certificate and continue your mediation.
 This is sometimes referred to as a two-pronged approach.
-The reason behind this is that, especially at the moment with Covid causing so many issues, there is a large backlog within the family justice system.
+The thinking behind this approach is that it takes 3 months or so to get the first hearing, so they don’t want to delay if mediation breaks down.
 Even before Covid, new cases were taking 3-4- month to be listed for a first hearing.

 Therefore some people choose to file an application with the court whilst mediation is set up.
 If a resolution is reached, they can cancel the application with the court and if it breaks down they have not lost any time.
 Some people find having a date to work to can also help negotiations move forward.
 In such cases both parties should be aware that this is happening and the dates they are working to.